IFB-ElixirFr/sandboxbioscenarios/linux_basics_session02/steps/step07.md

 The `rm` (**r**e**m**ove) command deletes files or directories.

-Use `rm` to delete the file named `second_file.txt` from the directory `~/test`.
+Use `rm` to delete the file named `first_file.txt` from the directory `~/test`.
 Also use `tree` to check the organisation of files and directory from the working directory:

 ```bash
 cd